instructure/instructure-ui/packages/ui-dialog/src/Dialog/README.md

     <Figure.Item>When dialogs are triggered by buttons or links (buttons are recommended), accessibility can be further enhanced by applying aria-haspopup="dialog" to the trigger.
 This will notify screen reader users that the trigger opens a dialog</Figure.Item>
     <Figure.Item>We recommend that dialogs begin with a heading (typically an H2)</Figure.Item>
     <Figure.Item>Dialogs should be able to be closed by clicking away, esc key and/or a close button</Figure.Item>
+    <Figure.Item>It is recommended to provide a label for the dialog because, when specified, it will automatically set role="dialog".
+Alternatively, you can set aria-labelledby on the dialog to reference the ID of the visible title and set role="dialog" manually.</Figure.Item>
   </Figure>
 </Guidelines>
 ```